-Preschool sets the foundation for children’s success in future schooling by addressing the educational gaps that exist between children providing essential base skills.
+Preschool sets the foundation for children’s success in future schooling by addressing providing an essential base skills.
 Research and studies have shown that children who attend a high-quality preschool demonstrate increased achievement in math and reading in primary school compared with children who do not attend a preschool program.
 The National Research Council states that a high-quality preschool program improves children’s non-cognitive skills, such as persistence and self-control, which have long-term implications for future success in school and in life.

 For children entering our Nursery (ages 2.5-3), it is not a requirement of Tessa’s for them to be toilet trained.
 We will work on the process in partnership with you as parents to to make the change as stress-free and comfortable as possible while your child transitions between diapers and using the bathroom.
 For children entering our Pre-K classrooms (ages 3-4) the expectation is that they are fully potty-trained.

 - Why 80% in the target language and 20% English?